laurenfazah/carrier-connect-challenge/README.md

 Acme mapper
 - Not sure how to interpret vision commissions mapping.
 Making an assumption that it's similar to dental commissions

+[tine goes by, process can be seen in commit history]

+As I'm wrapping things up...
+- checked that my solution matches the API spec -- should have looked at this way sooner, before writing my tests.
+The enums I was confused about at the onset of this are right there.
+Big learning moment for me here

+Since I've worked on this for a few hours now and the expectations of this project specifiy it doesn't need to be 'done,' I'll choose to stop development here and submit as-is, talking about this mistake and the changes I'd make at the follow-up call with y'all!

 # Data Mappings